Natural History of Ataxia-Telangiectasia (N-HAT)

 Cost: £177,865.96 over 24 months in partnership with the A-T Society and BrAshA-T

-Dr Petley will then review the clinical notes of everyone with A-T seen in the adult and paediatric A-T clinics since 2001, (approximately 170 people), extracting data on infections; immune deficiencies; cancers; lung disease; brain and nervous system disorders; growth; nutritional status; mortality; and genetics.
-This data will be statistically analysed to determine links between signs and symptoms, and describe how A-T progresses.
+Dr Petley reviewed the clinical notes of everyone with A-T seen in the adult and paediatric A-T clinics since 2001, extracting data on infections; immune deficiencies; cancers; lung disease; brain and nervous system disorders; growth; nutritional status; mortality; and genetics.
+The data was statistically analysed to determine links between signs and symptoms and describe how A-T progresses.

-There will two focus groups with people with A-T and their families towards the end of the study to discuss the results and consult people with A-T and their families about their priorities in A-T research.
+Focus groups with people with A-T and their families will be held in 2023 to discuss the results and consult people with A-T and their families about their priorities in A-T research.